jnikula/piste-on-piste/README.rst

-Three Player Snooker Rules and Scoreboard App
+Three-Player Snooker Rules and Scoreboard App
 =============================================

 This project contains special snooker rule adaptation for three players, and a